melotik/melotik/README.md

 ## hi there ⚡ - I'm Dylan

-pushing forward web3 — learning so much — aspiring to make a career out of it
+pushing forward web3 — always learning — aspiring to make a career out of it

 ### 🔭 working on